capstone-engine/capstone/xcode/README.md

 * CapstoneStatic, producing `libcapstone.a`, Capstone as a static library;
 * CapstoneDynamic, producing `libcapstone.dylib`, Capstone as a shared library;
+* CapstoneOSXKernel, producing `libCapstoneOSXKernel.a`, Capstone as a static library for embedding into OS X kernel;
 * test, test_arm, test_arm64, test_detail, test_mips, test_ppc, test_skipdata,
 	test_sparc, test_systemz, test_xcore, testing all the things.